Vectorworks/developer-scripting/Function Reference/Functions/CreateThumbnailPopup.md

 |controlID|LONGINT|   |

 ## Remarks
 '''BE AWARE:''' this will not work for Line Types of an external document (default library for example).
-Use [[VS:CreateCustThumbPopup]] in that situation.
+Use [CreateCustThumbPopup](CreateCustThumbPopup.md) in that situation.

 ## Version
 Availability: from Vectorworks 2012